kubeflow/website/content/en/docs/ibm/deploy/authentication.md

           privateKey: /etc/istio/ingressgateway-certs/tls.key
           serverCertificate: /etc/istio/ingressgateway-certs/tls.crt
     ```

+8. Execute the following command to apply the changes to the gateway `kubeflow-gateway`:
     ```shell
     kubectl apply -f kubeflow-gateway.yaml -n kubeflow
     ```

-8. Verify that the traffic is routed via HTTPS by using the value of
+9. Verify that the traffic is routed via HTTPS by using the value of
 above-mentioned `Hostname` in your browser.
 It should redirect traffic from an
 HTTP address to HTTPS address automatically.